Rock RiverVermont

 Plain answer

-Rock River conditions change quickly.
-Check recent rain, river clarity, Route 30 parking pressure, trail footing, daylight, posted signs, and steward direction before heading to the shore.
+Signals suggest a cautious pause: parking, tread, clarity, or sky may be tighter than an easy swim day.
+Check recent rain, water clarity, Route 30 parking, trail footing, daylight, posted signs, and steward guidance before heading down to the shore.

 Parking